Start Your College Experience Abroad with Babson Begin: London

 What Is Babson Begin: London?

-Babson Begin: London is a partnership program with Arcadia University, a well-respected pioneer in first-year study abroad programs.
-Our London program is a chance for Babson students to engage in a culturally enriching academic program before arriving at Babson’s campus.
+Babson Begin: London is a first-year study abroad experience in partnership with Arcadia University, a well-respected pioneer in first-year study abroad programs, including London college programs.
+Our London program is a chance for Babson students to engage in a culturally enriching academic program and jumpstart their global business education before arriving on Babson’s campus.

 If you answered yes to any of these questions, then Babson Begin: London provides a fun, fulfilling path to pursuing your goals.
-Flex your entrepreneurial muscles, grow your life skills, bond with your fellow students, and have a global experience that goes beyond being a tourist.
+Flex your entrepreneurial muscles, grow your life skills, bond with your fellow students, and have a global experience that goes beyond being a tourist in this first-semester study abroad program.

 Stepping into a new experience, especially while in college, allows you to see the world with fresh eyes.
 Entrepreneurial leadership is all about experiencing the world from a new vantage point, evaluating your place in it, and determining how your perspective and actions can positively influence it.
-Plus, a semester abroad is a fun, immersive step into adult independence with a large support system and safety net.
+Plus, a first-semester study abroad is a fun, immersive step into adult independence with a large support system and safety net.
+Come experience a global business education with the No.1 School for Entrepreneurship.

 Interested in Being Considered for Babson Begin London?

-Current Class of 2029 applicants can log into the applicant portal for more information about expressing interest in this program.
+Current applicants can log into the applicant portal for more information about expressing interest in this program.
 In this inaugural year, the Office of Undergraduate Admission also will invite applicants to be considered for admission to Babson Begin: London.

 You will be notified by April 1, 2025 if you’ve been selected to participate.